Robert Mitchell | @robertmitchellv

 In order for your application to be able to react in this way, it needs to know how to deal with values that will change.
 We call these reactive values.

-application for now.shiny
+shiny application for now.shiny installed, then first:install.packages("shiny")

 library(shiny)